michal-sobiech/WUT_PZSP2_project/README.md

-# PZSP2
+# PZSP2 - Projekt Zespołowy 2 - Group Project Part 2

 **THIS PROJECT IS NOT YET COMPLETE**

-This is a 4-person project I am making for the class "PZSP2" in FEIT WUT (PW WEiTI).
+This is a 4-person project I am making for the group project class in the FEIT of the WUT on the 4th semester ("Projekt Zespołowy 2" na WEiTI PW, 4 semestr).

 Techologies used:
 - React.js